-The Office of the Ombudsman/Woman is a predominantly promotion-type and complaints based body.
+The institution of the Ombudsman/Woman is a predominantly promotion-type and complaints based body.
 As the National Equality Body the Ombudsman/woman has a preventive role in the protection against discrimination through promoting equality and through centralized data collection.
 S/he has the authority to receive discrimination complaints based on 12 discrimination grounds (e.g. race and ethnic origin, religion and belief, age, health status etc…) since his/her mandate does not include handling discrimination cases based on gender, marital or family status, gender identity and expression and sexual orientation (Ombudsman/woman for gender equality), disability (Ombudsman/woman for persons with disabilities) or handling complaints that concern discrimination of children (Ombudsman/woman for children).
 In the Annual Report to the Croatian Parliament, s/he provides an analysis and assessment of the situation with regard to the protection and promotion of equality.
 As NEB, data on all 17 protected grounds is included is this Report.

 The institution of the Ombudsman is established by the Constitution of the Republic of Croatia as independent and autonomous.
 The Ombudsman reports to the Croatian Parliament.
 The institution was established in 1992 as an Ombudsman type and has since been changing and receiving additional duties:

 As mentioned, the institution became the Central Equality Body with the entry into force of the Anti-discrimination Act on January 1st 2009.